evanvolgas/refactory/docs/ARCHITECTURE.md

 }
 ```

-This architecture provides the best of both worlds: **intelligent, fast, cheap local analysis** with **expert cloud backup** when needed.
+This experimental architecture aims to provide: **basic, fast, cheap local analysis** with **cloud backup** when needed for small codebases.